OWI Under 21 Defense Attorney in Iowa

 A blood-alcohol content (BAC) of .08, which is the standard for people 21 and older, is already a low bar for drunk driving.
 However, the standard for people younger than 21 is even lower.
 If you have a BAC of .02 or more and you are younger than 21, you are considered legally intoxicated.
 For many people, less than half a bottle of beer could result in that BAC.

 If convicted, you will face all the punishments for OWI that a person over 21 would.
-For a first offense, you will spend at least 48 hours in jail.
-There is a fine of $625, or $1,250 if personal injury or property damage was involved.
-You will be required to take a course on drunk driving and be subject to s substance abuse evaluation.
+For a first offense, there is a minimum of 48 hours in jail and a civil penalty of $1,250 or a fine of $1,250 plus a 15% surcharge.

 You may be eligible for deferred judgment if this is your first offense.
 Your Des Moines drunk driving lawyer can review your options and advise you on the best possible path forward, and advocate for whatever you choose.